matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ![Cloud Directory Sync](gcp-img/security/gcp-sec-cloud-directory-sync.png "Cloud Directory Sync")

-**How GCDS workd**
+**How GCDS works**

-- Data is exported from your LDAP server to Active Directory.
+- Data exported from your LDAP server to Active Directory.
 - GCDS connects to the Google domain and generates a list of Google uses, groups, and shared contacts that you specify.
 - GCDS compares these lists and updates your Google domain to match the data.
-- When the synchronization is complete, a report is emailed.
+- When the synchronization is complete, a report emailed.

 **Google Cloud Directory Sync (GCDS)**

-- One-way synchronization; the data in your directory server is never modified or compromised.
+- One-way synchronization; the data in your directory server never modified or compromised.

 **GCDS runs in your server environment**